Atiyakh/Fluxon/README.md

 await db.User.Delete(where[db.User.id == 3])
 ```

-Here is the thing tho, always add `await` before calling an asynchronous function, that way you're telling python to alternate between tasks and eliminate any I/O-related blocking
+Here is the thing tho, always add `await` before calling an asynchronous function, that way you're telling python to alternate between tasks and elemenate any I/O-related blocking
 (what am I sayin, you gon do it either way. the system crashes without awaiting coroutines bro)

 ---